doudoudedi/Tenda_AC6_heap_overflow/Route_ Heap overflow.md

 ##### Describe

 ​	I found some vulnerabilities in Tenda AC6.
-The firmware version is  _ US_ AC6V1.0BR_ V15.03.05.16_ multi_ Td01.bin, which may cause a denial of service
+The firmware version is  US_AC6V1.0BR_V15.03.05.16_multi_TD01,HTTP requests can be constructed to attack HTTP services, resulting in denial of service

 ##### Details